 It’s a management system that automatically retries a failed payment or expired credit card and sends notifications to customers whenever the charge is declined.
 It’s essential for any subscription-based business, preventing frustration in customers that can lead to customer churn.
-The numerous reasons responsible for failed credit card charges are expired, stolen, lost credit card, or even exceeding the credit card limit.
+The numerous reasons responsible for failed credit card loan consolidation changes are expired, stolen, lost credit card, or even exceeding the credit card limit.

 Implementing a DMS will help reduce the customer churn rate and improve customer lifetime value by enabling an automatic recharge option.
 It would be beneficial to not closing the accounts and charge the card before the account is closed permanently.
 It's a robust system to ensure that businesses won’t have to deal with angry customer emails or calls.